 What we are reading and paying attention to!

-In today's information economy, where things change by the second, we try to keep our finger on the pulse of strategy.
-Visit this page to get a sense of what we are reading and other interesting articles or other strategy tid bits.
-It could be from the Wall Street Journal, it could be from Variety - strategy comes in all shapes and sizes.
+In today's information economy, where competitive dynamics change by the second, we try to keep our finger on the pulse of strategy.
+Visit this page to get a sense of what we are reading and other interesting articles or other strategy tidbits.
+It could be from the Wall Street Journal, or it could be from Variety - strategy comes in all shapes and sizes.

 Where Business Models end...and Strategy takes over

 Alas...Amazon stumbles.
 Strategic misfit?
 You be the judge.

 RadioShack...great ad, but it just ain't enough...